-Traditional folk music features a variety of instruments like the accordion. säckpipa (bagpipes), fiddle. and nvckelharpa fiddle). (keved traditionally Swedes perform versions of the polka. polska.
+Traditional folk music features a variety of instruments like the accordion. säckpipa (bagpipes), fiddle. nvckelharpa and (keved fiddle).
+Swedes traditionally perform versions of the polka. polska.

 vals (waltz), and snapsvisor (drinking songs).
 Kulning, one of the earliest forms of Swedish music, was used to call livestock from far distances and often has a sad, haunting melody due to its quarter- and half-tone vocals.